pivotal/docs-tap/overview.md

   Tekton is a powerful and flexible open-source framework for creating CI/CD systems, enabling developers to build, test, and deploy across cloud providers and on-premise systems.

 ## <a id='profiles-and-packages'></a> Installation profiles in Tanzu Application Platform v1.0

-Tanzu Application Platform is available through pre-defined profiles or individual packages.
+Tanzu Application Platform is available from pre-defined profiles or individual packages.

 The following profiles are available in Tanzu Application Platform: